AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-payment-method.md

 ## Step 2: Create the .js component that registers the renderer

 In your custom module directory create the `.js` UI component that registers the payment method renderer in the renderers list.
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.
-For example in the Magento modules, the payment methods renderers are stored in the `<Magento_module_dir>/view/frontend/web/js/view/payment/` directory.
+For example in the modules, the payment methods renderers are stored in the `<Magento_module_dir>/view/frontend/web/js/view/payment/` directory.

 The file content must be similar to the following: